sariahmghames/OptProMP_frankaHW/README.md

 # OptProMP_frankaHW

-This package provides a planning interface to the real Franka Emika robot hardware.
+This repo provides a planning interface to the real Franka Emika robot hardware.

 It tests the performance of an optimized ProMP trajectory given surrounding static and dynamic obstacles.